UAE divorce timeline: a calendar and hourglass beside legal documents on a desk

 How long does a mutual consent divorce take in Dubai?

-A well-prepared mutual consent divorce in Dubai typically takes 4–12 weeks from first filing to decree.
-This includes the mandatory Family Guidance session (2–4 weeks) plus 1–2 court hearings.
+A well-prepared mutual consent divorce in Dubai typically takes around 3 months from first filing to decree.
+This includes the mandatory Family Guidance stage, whose reconciliation window is now up to 60 days under Federal Decree-Law No. 41 of 2024 (reduced from 90 days), plus 1 to 2 court hearings.
 Having all documents translated, attested, and ready before filing is the most effective way to minimise the total time.

 What causes delays in UAE divorce proceedings?